 2. Resuscitation Decisions

-Some people want to consider whether or not they would want CPR.
-This Leaflet give information to help decide.
+Please consider whether or not you would want CPR.
+This Leaflet gives information to help decide.

 If you think you might not want CPR please discuss this with your GP, who will talk it through with you and explain the system to alert emergency health staff of your decision.